-Following Government directives on the 12th and 24th March that higher education institutions should close, UCC's campus will be closed from 12 March until 19 April 2020.
-Please note this date may be extended.
-If you have any queries relating to our collections please email Special Collections & Archives as this email address will be monitored regularly.
+Following Government directives that higher education institutions should close, UCC's physical campus is closed.
+If you have any queries relating to our collections please email Special Collections & Archives as this email address is monitored regularly.

 An active collecting repository, the Library Archives Service collects and administers archival collections generated from outside UCC which complement the research and teaching needs of University College, Cork.